Species translocation: Overview

 Several critically endangered plant species in the southwestern Western Australia have either been considered for translocation or trialled.
 Grevillea scapigera is one such case, threatened by rabbits, dieback and degraded habitat.
 The rarest marsupial in the world, Gilbert's potoroo, has been successfully translocated to remote islands in Western Australia as "insurance populations".

 Translocation is a traditional, if rarely used, conservation tool.
-However, in this century of rapid climate change it has recently been reframed as assisted migration of narrowly endemic, critically endangered species that are already (or soon expected) to experience climate change beyond their levels of tolerance.
+However, in this century of rapid climate change it has recently been reframed as assisted migration of narrowly endemic, critically endangered species that are already experiencing (or soon expected to experience) climate change beyond their levels of tolerance.
 Two examples of critically endangered relict species for which assisted migration projects are already underway are the western swamp tortoise of Australia and a subcanopy conifer tree in the United States called Florida torreya.